esteves-esta/humans-of-seoul-feed-format/README.md

 - [x] Style / Follow the prototype

 ### ✍️ Todo
-- [ ] List of fonts - have weight available to put on slider
 - [ ] responsive - mobile
 - [x] Post features
   - [ ] Export X words selected
-  - [ ] ??
-Export ready to export as anki card ??
-  - [ ] ??
-Consume dictionary api to get translation of word selected ??

 ---